PabloJM21/sales-data-cluster-analysis/README.md

 This will generate one image displaying each category in the PCA subspace, and one image for each cluster displaying the time series data of the effective demand of the categories involved.

 ## Clustering Analysis Results
-I performed the analysis with 5 clusters for the two settings with and without orthogonal transformation.
-I found that This
+In order to compare the effect of the orthogonal transformation, I performed the analysis with 5 clusters for the two settings (with and without the transformation).
+We will discuss the results attending to the generated images.

 Clusters without transformation
 ![Clusters without transformation](/images/ED_clusters.png)